mpv-player/mpv/DOCS/man/options.rst

     This does not affect playlist expansion, redirection, or other loading of referenced files like with ordered chapters.

+``--record-stream=<file>``
+    Record the current stream to the given target file.
+The target file will always be overwritten without asking.

+    This remuxes the source stream without reencoding, which makes this a highly fragile and experimental feature.
+It's entirely possible that this writes files which are broken, not standards compliant, not playable with all players (including mpv), or incomplete.

+    The target file format is determined by the file extension of the target filename.
+It is recommended to use the same target container as the source container if possible, and preferring Matroska as fallback.

+    Seeking during stream recording, or enabling/disabling stream recording during playback, can cut off data, or produce "holes" in the output file.
+    These are technical restrictions.
+In particular, video data or subtitles which were read ahead can produce such holes, which might cause playback problems with various players (including mpv).

+    The behavior of this option might changed in the future, such as changing it to a template (similar to ``--screenshot-template``), being renamed, removed, or anything else, until it is declared semi-stable.

 ``--lavfi-complex=<string>``
     Set a "complex" libavfilter filter, which means a single filter graph can take input from multiple source audio and video tracks.
 The graph can result